COVID-19 advice and guidance for business

 West Suffolk Council encourages residents and visitors to shop locally and in a COVID-19 safe way.

 Businesses can contact the New Anglia Growth Hub, hosted by Suffolk Chamber of Commerce, to receive the most up to date advice and guidance as issued by Government.
 Visit New Anglia Growth Hub website or 0300 333 6536.

-Help is also available for employees and staff who may need financial help if they have been asked by NHS Test and Trace to quarantine with the introduction of the Test and Trace Support payment
+Help is also available for employees and staff who may need financial help if they have been asked by NHS Test and Trace to quarantine with the Test and Trace Support payment

 In an initiative between Government and the independent charity Crimestoppers, the public can now call a new COVID Fraud Hotline (0800 587 5030) anonymously and free of charge to report suspected fraudulent activity.
 The COVID Fraud Hotline is open 24/7, 365 days a year on 0800 587 5030 or fill in the simple and secure anonymous form at www.Covidfraudhotline.org

 QR codes for Test and Trace

 Government encourages certain businesses and facilities to display a QR code for Test and Trace.